sean-codes/sean-codes.github.io/_posts/2017-2-18-material-fab-burst-modal-button-with-content.md

 ---
 layout: post
 tags: [codepen, material, css, coding, nojs]
 from:
 title: Pure CSS Material Design FAB Button Burst Modal
 type: Codepen daily 29
 ---

-This is a codepen of a material design FAB burst button.
+A Material design FAB burst button.
 When you click the button it will burst and show the content.
 These are some notes I took while making this micro app.

 ## Positioning the button
 To position the button I'm using `position:relative` on the container and `position:absolute` on the button.
 Then just a `buttom:y`, `right:x`